 Slack apps for HR

-Connect Slack with Hired to manage your hiring process all in one place.
-Any activity on Hired can automatically be pushed into the channel of your choice, so you can receive updates and discuss hiring decisions all in one place.
+Connect Slack with Hired for easy management of your hiring process.
+Push activity to the Slack channel of your choice, so you can get hiring updates and discuss all in one place.